oven-sh/bun/docs/test/extending.md

 preload = ["preloaded.ts"]
 ```

-# Loaders & Resolvers
+## Loaders & Resolvers

 {% note %}
-Plugin support is not implemented yet.
-There is a bug and this feature is not working.
+Plugin support is not implemented yet. **There is a bug and this feature is not working**.
 {% /note %}

 `bun:test` supports the same plugin API as bun's runtime and bun's bundler.
 See [Plugins](docs/bundler/plugins#usage) for more information.